onexip/FlexBoxFX/README.md

 Our goal is to write a complete **JavaFX port of CSS3 flexbox layout manager** to hand over the JavaFX developer a modern and powerful layout manager.

-**Help us to reach the funding goal** on [kickerstarter](https://www.kickstarter.com/projects/ultramixer/flexboxfx-javafx-port-of-css3-flexbox-layout-manag) and become one of the FlexBoxFX sponsors on flexboxfxio.
-Depending on donation, your company logo, a description and the link to your homepage will be placed in one of the sponsor sections (diamond, gold, silver, bronze).

-When the funding goal is reached we start to implement FlexBoxFX as an open source project on GitHub.
-So FlexBoxFX will be open source and free to use for commercial use.

 # Example #
 ```xml